foundling/old_blog/app/content/posts/drafts/lazy_loading_node_cli.md

 + Handling OAuth2-based subject registration on a local webserver
 + HTML templating
-+ Tuerying FitBit's API
++ Querying FitBit's API
 + Reading from and writing to a local database
 + Async control flow
 + Date and time manipulation and formatting
 + Colorizing stdout output
 + Functional programming

-As I moved toward completion of the project and the sub-command modules grew in size and complexity, I noticed that the load time increased to about 7 to 8 seconds to just show the help screen.
+As I moved toward completion of the project and the sub-command modules grew in size and complexity, I noticed that the load time increased to about 8 seconds even to just show the help screen.
 I was able to get it down to less than a second without too much effort and I'd like to share a little bit about how I did that.

 ## The Interface